rust-lang/book/src/ch17-01-futures-and-syntax.md

 Now we can understand why the compiler stopped us from making `main` itself an async function in Listing 17-3.
 If `main` were an async function, something else would need to call `poll()` on whatever `main` returned, but main is the starting point for the program!
-Instead, we use the `trpl::block_on` function, which sets up a runtime and polls the `Future` returned by `hello` until it returns `Ready`.
+Instead, we use the `trpl::run` function, which sets up a runtime and polls the `Future` returned by `hello` until it returns `Ready`.

 > Note: We have skipped over some interesting implementation details in this
 > discussion, because you should not have to think about them when writing Rust.